Who I am

 And, I wanted to help change the conversation that we, as a society, have about death and dying.
 I believe that by the time you get around to dying, your life has entitled you to as happy an ending as you can make for yourself.
 And those who love you should get to hold that ending differently, too.
 Yes, it’s the circle of life, and it will be sad, but it can also be joyful, and celebratory, and beautiful.

 I want to help people say goodbye.
 A good ‘bye…not a horrible, painful, somber one.
 Unless it is—as it was with my friends Amy and Sue.
-But even there, there was beauty and grace and love.
+But even there, I feel certain that there was beauty and grace and love.
 I want to be sure none of the good ever gets lost when someone’s life ends.

-And that’s the ultimate calling, for me.
-To be given the opportunity to help families make the good front and center, even as their hearts ache.
+And that’s the ultimate calling, for me in this work.
+To be given the opportunity to help families make the good front and center, even as their hearts break.

-I do this through consulting, coaching, facilitating difficult conversations between people (let’s face it, we are never taught to talk to each other about this stuff!), and soon, I’ll be hosting some very interesting, sacred and irreverent events designed to help shift how we see death and dying.
-I also am an advocate for alternative wellness modalities that bring ease from small and big discomforts, such as essential oils and medical cannabis.
+I do this through consulting, coaching, facilitating difficult conversations between people (let’s face it, we are never taught to talk to each other about this stuff!), legacy crafting, story telling, and obituary writing, and soon, I hope (once we get a grip on this pandemic!), I’ll be hosting some very interesting, sacred and irreverent events designed to help shift how we see death and dying.
+I also am an advocate for alternative wellness modalities that bring ease from small and big discomforts, such as essential oils and, in some cases, medical cannabis.

 For some reason, this work has chosen me.
 I used to say that death had chosen me, but I think it’s life choosing me to help make aging, death and dying different (dare I say “easier?”) for people who find it harder than just about anything else.